scar1377/intro-week-solution/day-3/objects/notes.md

 # Objects

 Arrays are ordered collections of data we can use for storing multiple items.
-There are limitations to the use of arrays however:
+There are limitations to the use of ordered collections:s

 ```js
 const details = ["Patricia", "Lloyd", 55, "St Marys", "Leigh", "Bolton"];